itsamrit/DSA/Binary Search/Readme.md

 else l = mid+1;

+🟢 Always break or return when target found
-🟢Writing an algo by not returning/breaking when target found & assuming its loop will stop when target found & then RETURN MID after loop ends cause many severe edge case problem
+Writing an algo by not returning/breaking when target found & assuming its loop will stop when target found & then RETURN MID after loop ends cause many severe edge case problem

 🟢For upper bound/lower bound